Wednesday, April 30, 2025

 Tuesday, April 22, 2025

-Republican Controlled House votes 38-8 for Removal of Republican SC Treasurer Curtis Loftis: How did your Senator Vote
+Republican Controlled Senate votes 38-8 for Removal of Republican SC Treasurer Curtis Loftis: How did your Senator Vote

 South Carolina Republicans control the Senate by a majority of 43-9.
 It would seem highly unlikely for such a General Assembly to ever get a two-thirds vote for removal of one of the most popular republicans in the state that won his last election with nearly 80 percent of the vote, but that’s exactly what they did late Monday night.